adobe/aepsdk-optimize-ios/docs/tutorials/terminology.md

 `Proposition`: It encapsulates the offers proposed for a given scope based on certain eligibility rules and constraints.

 `Offer`: An offer is a marketing message that may have rules associated with it that specify who is eligible to see the offer.

+`Datastream` : A datastream is a server-side configuration on Platform Edge Network that controls where data goes.
+Datastreams ensure that incoming data is routed to the Adobe Experience Platform application and services (like Target) appropriatel.
+For more information, see the [datastreams documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html?lang=en) or this [video](https://experienceleague.adobe.com/docs/platform-learn/data-collection/edge-network/configure-datastreams.html?lang=en).